Fanad United F.C.: Early years

 Fanad United was founded in 1970 by Fr.
 Michael Sweeney, a pioneer of junior and intermediate association football in County Donegal.
 In addition to founding Fanad United, Fr Sweeney was also instrumental in establishing two leagues the club initially played in, the Donegal League and the Ulster Senior League.
 He has also served on the board of Finn Harps.
 Between 1972 and 1973 and 1983–84, Fanad United were Donegal champions five times before becoming both founding members and the inaugural champions of the USL in 1986–87.
 They subsequently became the USL's most successful club, winning fourteen league titles and ten league cups.

-The club's home kit was originally blue, based on Machester City's home colours of sky blue.
+The club's home kit was originally blue, based on Manchester City's home colours of sky blue.
 However, they switched to City's away kit of red and black stripes.
 Fanad's away kit remains blue.

 National cups

 Fr.
 Michael Sweeney also served as Fanad United's team manager and he was responsible for guiding the club to victory in two national cup competitions.
 In 1978–79 United won the FAI Youth Cup after defeating Shelbourne U19 3–1 in the final at Swilly Park.
-In 1987–88 they won the FAI Intermediate Cup after defeating Tramore Athletic 1–0 at Dalymount Park.
+In 1987–88, captained by Eddie McGinley, they won the FAI Intermediate Cup after defeating Tramore Athletic 1–0 at Dalymount Park.
 Under player-manager Eamon McConigley, Fanad United won the FAI Intermediate Cup for a second time in 1994–95, this time defeating College Corinthians in the final at Terryland Park.
 In 1995–96 they were finalists for a second successive season but lost to Wayside Celtic.

 As winners of the Ulster Senior League, Fanad United have regularly been invited to participate in the League of Ireland Cup.
 Their best performance in this competition came in 1987–88 when they reached the semi-finals.
 After they finished top of their group, following three wins against Sligo Rovers, Derry City and Finn Harps, they qualified for the quarter-finals where they defeated Galway United 1–0.
 In the semi-final they lost 4–1 to Shamrock Rovers.
 Fanad United have also achieved some notable results in the FAI Cup.
 In 1991–92, despite going down to nine men, they defeated Home Farm 2–0 away from home in the first round.
 In the second round they held St James's Gate to two 1–1 draws before eventually losing 3–2 in the second replay.
 In 1995–96 they defeated Bray Wanderers 4–0 at the Carlisle Grounds before losing 3–0 to St Patrick's Athletic in the round of sixteen.
 In the 2005 FAI Cup they played Shamrock Rovers at Dalymount Park losing 2–0.